anne-gcd/MTG-Link/README.md

       -rbxu RBXU            File containing the reads of the union of the corresponding gap (if already extracted) [optional] -ext EXTENSION        Size of the extension of the gap on both sides (bp); determine start/end of gapfilling [default: 500]
       -l MAX_LENGTH         Maximum assembly length (bp) (it could be a bit bigger than the length of the gap to fill OR it could be a very high length to prevent for searching indefinitely [default: 10000]
-      -k KMER_SIZE [KMER_SIZE ...]
+      -t THREADS            Number of threads to use for the Read Subsampling step [default: 1] -k KMER_SIZE [KMER_SIZE ...]
                             k-mer size(s) used for gap-filling [default: [51, 41, 31, 21]]
       -a ABUNDANCE_THRESHOLD [ABUNDANCE_THRESHOLD ...]